California Has Been Devastated by the Climate Crisis

 Collection and Recycling

-Starting in 2022, all jurisdictions will to need to provide organic waste collection services to all residents and businesses and recycle these organic material with:
+Since 2022, all jurisdictions will to need to provide organic waste collection services to all residents and businesses and recycle these organic materials using recycling facilities such as:

 - Anaerobic digestion facilities that create biofuel and electricity.